Ramyar2208/Linux-Device-Driver-proc/README.md

 Read and write from or to user space and kernel space (using proc file system)

-1) Write data provided by user to proc file system in kernel space as long as there is enough space, else return respective error
+1) Write data provided by user to proc file system in kernel space, ensuring there is enough space.
+If not, return the respective error.

 2) Read back the written data from kernel space to user space